strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 module.exports = ({ env }) => ({
   host: 'my-host', // only used along with `strapi develop --watch-admin` command
-  port: 3000, // only used along with `strapi develop --watch-admin` comman });
+  port: 3000, // only used along with `strapi develop --watch-admin` command });

 ```